 - Develop operational procedure for incidents involving fires at waste sites

 - Consider the use of firefighting additives such as foam for small waste fires and prevent fire spread.
 (Note: For larger waste fires, foam may provide rapid 'knock down' but often has minimal long term effects on larger waste fires)

 Consider separating burning material from the fire using heavy plant and extinguishing it with:

 - Tanks of water

 - Controlled burn

-- Burial with approval of EA.
+- Burial with approval of the appropriate environment agency

 - Make use of specialist fire and rescue service or on-site equipment